Nature of Iran’s Ballistic Missile Program

 Ballistic Missile Proliferation

 The proliferation of ballistic missile technologies to Iran’s proxy militias and terrorist groups around the Middle East is another threat posed by Iran’s ballistic missile program.
 Iran’s provision of ballistic missiles gives its proxy forces powerful weapons, significantly amplifying the threat they are able to pose.
-Iran influences the operations of these groups but does not always have full operational control.
-Iran’s willingness to provide these weapons to unaccountable, substate actors shows that its ballistic missile posture is becoming increasingly offensive and less risk-averse – although Iran wishes to retain deniability for itself – carrying a significant risk of further regional destabilization.
+Iran has influence over the operations of these groups, but not always full operational control.
+Iran’s willingness to provide these weapons to unaccountable, substate actors shows that its ballistic missile posture is becoming increasingly offensive and less risk-averse – although Iran wishes to retain deniability for itself –carrying a significant risk of further regional destabilization.

 Israel struck Iranian weapons and missile depots in Iraq at least seven times during 2019, highlighting Iran’s willingness to subvert Iraq’s sovereignty and security for its own nefarious ends.
 The provision of short-range ballistic missiles to Iran-backed militias in Iraq enhances Iran’s ability to target Israel, as Jerusalem is within the missiles’ 600 km range from Baghdad.